 In 2002 and 2003, Tribute in Light was funded through private contributions.
-This Partial Action Plan provided a total of \$3,695,000 for production costs from 2004 through 2011.
-LMDC HUD provided an additional \$145,000 through the Cultural and Community Events and Installations Program in the Final Action Plan and has subsequently provided funding for 2012 through 2014 also through the Final Action Plan.
-Certain administrative costs of the project were funded privately.
+This Partial Action Plan provides a total of \$3,695,000 for production costs from 2004 through 2011.
+LMDC HUD provides an additional \$145,000 through the Cultural and Community Events and Installations Program in the Final Action Plan.
+Certain administrative costs of the project are funded privately.

-The total allocation of HUD funds through this Partial Action Plan was \$3,695,000 as shown below.
-This allocation of funds has been fully expended.
+The total allocation of HUD funds through this Partial Action Plan is \$3,695,000 as shown below.